bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 22°
-- Mostly Cloudy
+- Mostly Clear
-- 70% humidity
+- 72% humidity
 - 10 mph wind
-- 78% cloud cover
+- 32% cloud cover
-- 44 AQI 🟩
+- 47 AQI 🟩
 - About 7.5 inches of snow on the ground